-More than 45 million Americans complain of headaches each year and you may be one of them.
+More than 45 million Americans complain of headaches and dizziness each year and you may be one of them.
 Headaches can be debilitating.
-They can make it difficult to concentrate, affecting your work, your sleep, your mood and your lifestyle.
-Many people “live” with these headaches and have short term solutions (such as over the counter medication) but are still left without an answer on how to fully resolve their headaches.
+They can make it difficult to concentrate, affecting your work, your sleep, your mood, and your lifestyle.
+Many people “live” with these headaches.
+They have short term solutions, like over the counter medication in place.
+However, they are still left without answers about how to fully resolve their headaches.

-Physical therapy can help by performing a comprehensive musculoskeletal exam to determine which structures are contributing to your symptoms.
-The exam includes assessment of:
+Physical therapy specialists help by performing a comprehensive musculoskeletal exam to determine which structures are contributing to your symptoms.

 - ROM of the head/neck